tuantvk/rnmaestro/README.md

 ## Test case

-Create file `.maestro/app.yaml` in root folder of the project.
+Create file `.maestro/app.yaml` in the root folder of the project.

 ```yaml
 # .maestro/app.yaml